 - HB 2607 would further promote multifamily housing development–in particular affordable housing–in urban centers of cities and unincorporated areas by expanding the option for time-limited property tax exemptions.
 This would specifically be allowed in such areas located in counties that are trying to promote transit supportive densities and efficient land uses patterns near transit corridors.

 - HB 2711 would allow designation of “housing opportunity zones” by the Washington State Department of Commerce upon request of local jurisdictions.
 To qualify, a local jurisdiction would need to submit a map of land to be designated within a half-mile of a major transit stop (e.g., light rail, commuter rail, intercity rail, or bus rapid transit) and identify no less than 90% of properties within such radius to be subject to the program.
 By right, all land in such designated areas would be authorized for residential use.
-In Seattle, minimum building heights in such zones would need to be 550 feet within a quarter-mile and 200 feet within a half-mile of the major transit stop.
-Medium and small sized cities would have substantially lesser minimum height requirements.
+In Seattle, minimum building height allowances in such zones would need to be 200 feet within a half-mile and 550 feet within a quarter-mile of the major transit stop.
+Medium and small sized cities would have substantially lesser minimum height allowance requirements.
 Additionally, the bill would allow all participating cities to apply a multifamily tax exemption, require that nearly all impact fees and linkage fees be waived, and provide temporary compensation for lost impact fees through 2023.

 - SB 6077 would set a minimum density standard of no less than six dwelling units per acre for areas designated as residential in an Urban Growth Area.

 - SB 6347 would widely expand the multifamily tax exemption allowed under state to all cities and towns through 2028.
 Other existing criteria for designating an area eligible for the tax exemption would remain.